maximumdata/viewportUnitHack/README.md

 ### Disclaimer
 This library should be used sparingly, and shouldn't be relied upon to style every element on your pages.
 Stick with a few specific elements, or larger containers.

-This project started as a "Can I actually do that?", turned into "Wow this is possible but incredibly poorly implemented" and has now turned into "I bet I can make this useful and performant".

 If you have any ideas on how to improve this library, please open an issue or send a pull request!